Shipped and Live

 Project Constraints

-While working on this project, there were several constraints that shaped the design approach I took and also synced wit timelines
+While working on this project, there were several constraints that shaped the design approach I took and also synced with timelines

 Time Constraint (2-week sprint cycle)